splashtechnologies/fleck-node/README.md

                 return;
             }

-            // make something with the info
+            // do something with the info
             var release = response.release;
             var posts = response.posts;